cgthayer/django-cacheme/README.md

 keys = instance.keys
 ```

-And an optional override_func:

-* override: Callable or None, default None.
-Used to store another key in this key_func.

-If there is a ">" in the key, the key will split into two parts by ">", first
-part is the key name, and the second part is the field name.

 ## Tips:

 * key and invalid_keys callable: the first argument in the callable is the container, this container